December 15, 2022

 April 29, 2021

-Dr. Barr is a Professor at External Rutgers University, Newark in the Department of Economics, and an affiliated faculty member with the External Global Urban Systems Ph.D. program.
+Jason M. Barr presented on “Was Everything You Thought You Knew Wrong?
+Housing Supply Elasticities for Manhattan from 1870 to 2017.”
+Jason is a Professor at External Rutgers University, Newark in the Department of Economics, and an affiliated faculty member with the External Global Urban Systems Ph.D. program.
 His research interests include urban economics, and agent-based computational economics.
-Dr. Barr serves on the editorial boards of the Journal of Real Estate Finance and Economics, the Eastern Economic Journal and the Journal of Economic Interaction and Coordination.
+Jason serves on the editorial boards of the Journal of Real Estate Finance and Economics, the Eastern Economic Journal and the Journal of Economic Interaction and Coordination.
 He is the author of External Building the Skyline: The Birth and Growth of Manhattan’s Skyscrapers (Oxford U. Press, 2016).
 He writes the External Skynomics Blog, a blog about skyscrapers, cities, and economics.

 March 18, 2021

-Lambda Alpha International hosted their March meeting/ information session presented by, Chief Executive Officer of Heritage Equity Partners.
-Toby Moskowitz Founder and Chief Executive Officer of Heritage Equity Partners, a woman-owned real estate and development firm specializing in mixed-use development in the New York metro region.
+LAI NY hosted our March meeting/ information session presented by Toby Moskowitz, Founder and Chief Executive Officer of Heritage Equity Partners, a woman-owned real estate and development firm specializing in mixed-use development in the New York metro region.
 The company’s fast-growing portfolio is comprised of unique, contextualized buildings in some of New York’s outer borough neighborhoods.
-Our discussion centered around the transformation of NYC post Covid 19.
+Our discussion centered around the transformation of NYC post Covid-19.
 This was a very lively discussion with many view points expressed by the presenter and guests alike.
-The experience of the participants including Alan Chasan, Andrew Penden, Carrie Lee and Scott Bloom brought the conversation to a new informative level.

 February 16, 2021

-Brian Platzer Author, Educator, Contributing writer to The New York Times, NewYorker.com, New York Magazine, The New Republic and many others presented: Where will the people be, geographically?
+Brian Platzer, author, educator, and contributing writer to The New York Times, NewYorker.com, New York Magazine, The New Republic and many others presented: Where will the people be, geographically?

 November 20, 2020